JasmineMadi/Database-Systems-for-Data-Science/Block1.md

 1. What is a *data query*?
 1. What is a *data model*?
 Example data models: hierarchical, network, key-value, document, graph, relational, object model.
 1. A computer filesystem is one form of a data management system.
 What is its data model?
 Specifically: what are the primary data structures and what operations do they support?
+1. Would you classify a file sharing system such as DropBox or GoogleDrive a database?
 1. What is *user access management*?
 1. What is *user authentication*?
 1. Name two free open-source relational database management systems.